Amid rising prices, fuel sales grow in the country - News

 atypical demand

 The search for fuel has made Petrobras register “atypical demand”.
-The company said in October that it received orders from distributors far above those seen in previous months and beyond its production capacity.
-Compared to November 2019, according to the company, distributors’ demand for diesel increased by 20% and for gasoline, 10%.
+In October, the company stated that it received a number of orders from distributors that were much higher than in previous months and beyond its production capacity.
+Compared to November 2019, according to the company, distributors’ demand for diesel increased by 20%, and for gasoline, by 10%.

-“We are seeing a heating up of consumption.
-With this, it will be necessary to increase the volume imported,” says Sérgio Araujo, president of Abicom (Brazilian Association of Fuel Importers).
+“We are seeing a rise in consumption.
+With this, it will be necessary to increase the volume imported,” stated the president of Abicom (Brazilian Association of Fuel Importers), Sérgio Araujo.

-He explains that the national refineries, both Petrobras and private, do not have the capacity to produce the necessary volume to meet demand.
+He explains that the national refineries, both those of Petrobras and the private ones, do not have the capacity to produce the necessary volume to meet the demand.
 The structural deficit is 25% for diesel demand and around 15% for gasoline.
 Thus, there is a need for imports to meet the market.
-According to Abicom, 1 million cubic meters of diesel oil and 250,000 cubic meters of gasoline are imported per month.
+According to Abicom, 250,000 cubic meters of gasoline and 1 million cubic meters of diesel oil are imported per month.

 With the sale of refineries below parity, private importers stopped operating.
-The company imported to guarantee supply, paying more than it was selling, since the price in the domestic market is below the foreign market.
+The company imported to guarantee supply, paying more than it was selling, since the price in the domestic market is below that verified in the foreign market.

 “For private companies to start importing again, there are two paths.
-Either Petrobras sets its price adjusted to the international market, which we believe will not happen in the short term, or the company stops importing and sells only products from their refineries.
-Thus, private companies can import and sell a little more expensive than Petrobras’ price,” says Araujo.
+Either Petrobras sets its price adjusted to that of the international market, which we believe will not happen in the short term, or the company stops importing and sells only products This way, private companies can import and sell at a slightly higher price than Petrobras,” says Araujo.

 For this, according to him, it is important that Petrobras inform distributors what will be the volume of fuel made available in December.
 The company informed through a note that it has not yet received orders from customers for the month of December.